PROGRAM

 AiCE Competencies

 The AiCE competencies are organized according to knowledge pillars.
 Each pillar represents a broad set of topics and concerns.
-There are five central pillars in the program: Artificial Intelligence Core, Human-Centered Design, Cybersecurity, Scalable Systems, and Entrepreneurship and Innovation.
-In many cases these major categories are divided into subcategories called subdomains.
+There are six core pillars in the program: Software Engineering, Artificial Intelligence, Human-Centered Design, Cybersecurity, Scalable Systems and Entrepreneurship and Innovation.
+In many cases these major categories are divided into subcategories called knowledge subdomains.

 In addition to these central pillars, we also incorporate science, mathematics, humanities, and other competencies, which would normally be viewed as external electives or general education, into our scheme.
 Additional competencies may be available through AIEI university network and student can request for competency credit transfer through AIEI system.